yiisoft/validator/docs/guide/configuring-rules-via-php-attributes.md

 ### Instances

-Passing instances in attributes' scope is only possible since PHP 8.1.
-That means using attributes for complex rules, such as `Composite`, `Each` and `Nested` or rules taking instances as arguments, with PHP 8.0 can be problematic.
+Passing instances in the scope of attributes is only possible as of PHP 8.1.
+This means using attributes for complex rules such as `Composite`, `Each` and `Nested` or rules that take instances as arguments, can be problematic with PHP 8.0.

-The first workaround is to upgrade to PHP 8.1 - this is not that hard as upgrading the major version.
+The first workaround is to upgrade to PHP 8.1 - this is fairly simple since it is a minor version.
 Tools like [Rector] can ease the process of upgrading the code base by automating routine tasks.

-If this is not an option, use the other ways of providing rules - via rules providers, for example:
+If this is not an option, you can use other ways of providing rules, such as rule providers:

 ```php
 use Yiisoft\Validator\Rule\HasLength;